valeriangalliat/blog/public/2016/03/looking-back-at-2015.md

 I released [gogs-migrate][gogs-migrate], a tool to automatically migrate (and optionally mirror) GitHub repositories to a [Gogs][gogs] instance.
-This is my most personal successful open source project by number of stars (16 as of today, great success)!
+This is my most successful personal project by number of stars (16 as of today, great success)!

 [gogs-migrate]: https://github.com/valeriangalliat/gogs-migrate
 [gogs]: https://gogs.io/